 The Centrifugal Offensive came to a successful conclusion with the surrender of Java on 8 March 1942.
 The Japanese achieved all their initial war objectives ahead of schedule and with astonishingly slight losses.
 Instead of the 20% to 30% naval losses anticipated in prewar planning, the Japanese had lost only 23 warships of destroyer size or smaller (for a total of 26,441 displacement tons) and 67 transports and cargo ships totaling 314,805 tons, along with a few hundred aircraft and a few thousand personnel.
 This astonishing success was misread by Japanese planners, who failed to recognize that the Allies would learn from bitter experience and that American mobilization was certain to eliminate Japan's military superiority.
 Rather than consolidate their conquests and build their defense perimeter, as originally planned, the Japanese began looking for new worlds to conquer.
 Postwar, Hara characterized this unrealistic attitude as "Victory Disease", and there is wide consensus among historians that this attitude led to the Japanese setback at Coral Sea and the disaster at Midway.

-April 1942 - June 1942: The Second Operational Phase.
-The
+April 1942 - June 1942: The Second Operational

 Phase.
 The Second Phase was largely the strategy

 of the Japanese Navy, since the Army was uninterested in new

 large-scale operations when it was already heavily committed in China and inclined to prepare for war

 with Russia.
 The Japanese objective

 was to isolate Australia, forcing

 it out of the war, and to seize Hawaii

 as a forward base.
 Alaska would then

 be ripe for the picking, and some Japanese leaders even looked